trongnguyen24/Summarizerrrr/README.md

 # Summarizerrrr Chrome Extension 🚀

-A Chrome extension that deep summarizes content from YouTube, websites, Facebook posts, Reddit, and any text-based page online.
+A browser extension that deep summarizes content from YouTube, websites, Facebook posts, Reddit, and any text-based page online.
 Built to save time and meet personal needs unmet by existing tools. 😊

 ## 🎁 Free to Use